 Active ingredients are popular for a reason – they’re a powerful, effective way to help you reach your skin goals.
-To keep your skin barrier happy at the same time?
-You just need an expert-approved approach and a basic bit of skincare savvy.
+To keep your skin barrier happy while using these potent ingredients, you just need an expert-approved approach and a basic bit of skincare savvy.

-If active ingredients in your routine feel like they’re excessively drying your skin or triggering increased sensitivity, assess first if this is a reaction to your ingredients or you simply need to decrease the frequency of active ingredient use until you build tolerance and (at the same time) step up your skin barrier protection routine.
+If active ingredients in your routine feel like they’re excessively drying your skin or triggering increased sensitivity, assess first if this is a reaction to your ingredients or you simply need to decrease the frequency of active ingredient use until you build tolerance and step up your skin barrier protection routine.

 We’ll let you in on a skincare secret: The reality of skin barrier protection is that you don’t really need a buzzy product that screams ‘skin barrier protection’ on the label.